 Tip #4: Clean out the kid stuff.

 No doubt your kids’ quotient of toys, devices, and clothing increased over Christmas.
 Know that clutter Drags.
 You.
 Down.
-Declare war on clutter in 2020.
+Declare war on clutter this year.
 Take a day to sort ruthlessly, filling big bags or boxes as you go.
 Trash items with missing pieces or that are worn out or broken.
 Give away to charity those duplicates, as well as anything outgrown or unloved that can be reused.
 Keep only the amount that your kids can reasonably wear or play with.
 (Did you know studies show that having fewer toys increases creativity?
 And how many pairs of leggings does she really need?)

 I am passionate about partnering with people to quiet the design chaos around them, so we can focus on creating the space that feels authentically “them”.